Hard Data

 What counts as hard data?

-Hard data includes measurable economic releases such as GDP, payrolls, retail sales, factory output, and similar official statistics.
+Hard data includes measurable economic releases such as GDP, payrolls, retail sales, industrial production, income, trade, and price statistics.

 Is hard data the same as soft data?